Meet the experts

 My recent research is also quite broad, ranging from identifying problems with methods used when measuring bones, to the importance (and difficulties) of looking after old labels on fossils.

-I also run the blog Zygoma where I touch on issues in science and I have a mystery object every Friday, which is usually something biological from the Museum.
+I also run the blog Zygoma where I touch on issues in science and I have a mystery object on alternate Fridays, which is usually something biological from the Museum.

 Professionally, I am a computer programmer; I work on dinosaurs in my spare time.
 I got my Ph.D from the University of Portsmouth in 2009, and am now an associate researcher at UCL.
 I work almost exclusively on the sauropods: the biggest, most beautiful and most exciting of all the dinosaurs.
 Being huge has its own problems, and they are fascinating ones (e.g. how can you carry all that weight, eat enough food to keep going, and deal with the metabolic demands?)
 Studying their fossils also has its problems: just getting huge bones on and off the shelves can be challenge enough, and very large animals tend to leave very incomplete remains -- in fact I and my colleague Darren Naish named the new sauropod Xenoposeidon in 2007 based on half of a single vertebra!